Prepare to care for others: you'll do that here.

 Transfer of Credits:

-A student with regular admission status may transfer up to 48 of the 72 semester hours required for the specialist's degree from other regionally-accredited institutions if the courses are a) appropriate, b) part of master's level work, c) on-campus courses, and d) approved by the student's advisor.
+A student with regular admission status may transfer up to 48 of the 72 semester hours required for the specialist's degree from other regionally accredited institutions if the courses are a) appropriate, b) part of master's level work, c) on-campus courses, and d) approved by the student's advisor.

 If the student earned his/her master's degree from Southeast Missouri State University, up to nine semester hours of such work may be transferred from regionally accredited institutions.
 Transfer, workshop, and independent study credit may not exceed nine semester hours.
 The last 16 hours toward the specialist degree must be taken from Southeast or receive prior permission from the advisor.
-This is required in order for Southeast to act as certifying agency or endorse the student for certification or licensure.
+This is required for Southeast to act as certifying agency or endorse the student for certification or licensure

-In addition to the criteria established for general admission to graduate studies are the following departmental criteria:
+In addition to the criteria established for general admission to graduate studies, applicants must have the following:

-• A graduate GPA of 3.5 on a 4.0 scale
+1. 1.
+A graduate GPA of 3.5 or higher on a 4.0 scale

 Probationary Admission

-Probationary admission will be considered when the applicant presents a GPA that is less than 3.5 on a 4.0 scale, the admissions committee may permit the student to take nine hours in the program area.
+Probationary admission will be considered when the applicant presents a GPA that is less than 3.5 on a 4.0 scale.
+The admissions committee may permit the student to take nine hours in the program area.
 The student will be required to achieve a 3.66 GPA with a minimum grade of ‘B’ in each course.

 Full Admission